Tips for a Green Picnic That is Healthy and So Much Fun Being in Nature

 4. Don’t Get Burnt (naturally)

-Many people are concerned that popular sunscreens have additives which when absorbed through the skin, have long term health consequences.
+Many people are concerned that popular sunscreens have additives that, when absorbed through the skin, have long-term health consequences.

-I don’t’ use creams very much myself.
-Native cultures who deal with a LOT of sun like in the desert are not silly enough to run around in muscle shirts and bikinis.
+I don’t use creams very much myself.
+Native cultures that deal with a LOT of sun, like in the desert, are not silly enough to run around in muscle shirts and bikinis.
 I follow their example and wear a hat or long sleeves.

 5. Green Clean up!

-Acting green means thinking about everyone long term, not just yourself.
-Take your rubbish home or throw it in covered garbage and recycle bins to prevent attracting yellow jackets, rodents, or other wildlife.
+Acting green means thinking about everyone long-term, not just yourself.
+Take your rubbish home or throw it in covered garbage and recycling bins to prevent attracting yellow jackets, rodents, or other wildlife.
 Keep our nature beautiful.

-If you used a grill to grill your vegetables then clean if before you leave and place trash in a covered bin so the animals and bugs don’t get in..
+If you used a grill to grill your vegetables, then clean it before you leave and place trash in a covered bin so the animals and bugs don’t get in..

 Some parks have covered buildings with picnic tables.
 We have sometimes had to picnic from an open doored car.
 If the worst happens even a picnic indoors is still fun.